quintenpalmer/quintenpalmer.github.io/_posts/2023-01-22-learning-audio-metadata-with-ffmpeg.md

 * A source of input (often a file)
 * A list of transformations to perform
 * A source to output to (also, often a file)

 We'll do some examples very soon for what kinds of transfomations you can do.

 ### `ffprobe`

 This tool inspects an input file and prints out the information about it in human or machine readable formats.
-We will be using this tool to show the metadata of files we have either produced ourselves, or have downloaded otherwise.
+We will be using this tool to show the metadata of files we have produced.

 ### `ffplay`